 - Prevention of theft, vandalism, or other crime at any of your sites

-- Total cost of your security program
+- Total cost of your security cameras and program

 Of course, not all vendor solutions are the same.
 If your customer has an imminent threat of onsite fires, an alarm company which specializes in fire alarms is critical to the solution being offered.